sawyerwatts/SawyerCSharpTemplates/templates/SawyerCSharpWebApi/TEMPLATE_README.md

 possible.

-This template will, via the `IdempotentPosts` class, configure middleware to require a `X-Idempotency-Key` request header.
-This allows the template to cache the client's idempotency key (plus their identity and the endpoint they are POSTing to) in order to achieve exactly once semantics for a configurable period of time.
+This template will, via the `IdempotentPosts` class, configure middleware to require a `X-Idempotency-Token` request header.
+This allows the template to cache the client's idempotency token (plus their identity and the endpoint they are POSTing to) in order to achieve exactly once semantics for a configurable period of time.
 With this middleware, clients can confidently resubmit (within that configurable timeframe) as many